Effington/Whatdasigma/README.md

-Read the links if you need more info <3
+Read the links if you need more info abt me <3